Discover Jesus \ Events \The Last Supper

 • Jesus Washes the Apostles Feet

 After they mixed the wine and water, they brought the cup to Jesus.
 He received it from Thaddeus (James Alpheus) and held it while he gave thanks.
-When he finished, he said, "Take this cup and share it among yourselves.
-When you drink from it, remember that I won't drink again with you until we're together in the kingdom to come."
+When he finished, he said, "Take this cup and divide it among yourselves and, when you partake of it, realize that I shall not again drink with you the fruit of the vine since this is our last supper.
+When we sit down again in this manner, it will be in the kingdom to come."

 In Jewish custom, the host would wash his hands after the first cup of Passover wine.
 Later, after the second cup, all guests would wash their hands as well.
 The apostles knew Jesus didn't observe this ritual hand-washing, so they were curious about what he would do when he got up from the table after the first cup.
 They watched as he walked silently to where the water pitchers, basins, and towels were placed near the door.
 They were amazed when he removed his outer garment, tied a towel around his waist, and began pouring water into one of the basins.